jaalto/project--shell-script-performance-and-portability/README.md

   binary operator
   [`=~`](https://www.gnu.org/software/bash/manual/bash.html#index-_005b_005b)
   on string.
-In-memory handling is much more efficient than calling the `grep` command on a file, especially if multiple matches are needed.
+In-memory handling is much more efficient than calling the `grep` command in Bash on a file, especially if multiple matches are needed.
   See [code](./bin/t-file-grep-vs-match-in-memory.sh).